 A second potential conflict of interest exists because R.C.
 164.15 authorizes a board of township trustees to "enter into a contract with the county engineer under which the board agrees to pay all or any part of the cost of engineering services to be provided to or obtained for the township by the county engineer that are necessary for projects awarded under [R.C.
 Chapter 164 (aid to local government improvements)]."
 See also R.C.
 5555.43 (the board of county commissioners may contract with a board of township trustees of the township in which a road improvement is situated, whereby the county and township apportion the costs of such improvement).
 In addition, if the county engineer enters into an agreement with an owner of land pursuant to R.C.
 5543.13 or R.C.
-5543.17 as to compensation or damages already sustained or to be sustained by the owner of the land, the board of township trustees is required to approve the agreement.
-Because the individual, as a township trustee, is required to vote upon a contract entered into pursuant to R.C.
+5543.17 as to compensation or damages already sustained or to be sustained by the owner of the land, the board of township trustees is required to vote upon a contract entered into pursuant to R.C.
 164.15 or an agreement entered into by the county engineer under R.C.
 5543.13 or R.C.
-5543.17, the individual may not vote in the township's best interest for fear of reprisals, in his position as administrative assistant to the county engineer, by the county engineer.
+5543.17, the individual may not vote in the township's best interest for fear of reprisals, in his position as administrative assistant to the county engineer.